 2. Keep Colors Light and Neutral

-The color scheme in your new rustic coastal themed home is important.
-You should steer clear of bold colors and lean towards lighter and more neutral colors.
+The color scheme in your new rustic coastal-themed home is important.
+You should avoid bold colors and lean towards lighter and more neutral colors.
 Exceptions to this are colors like ocean or navy blues.

 Although those colors are darker, they can be integral in completing a nautical or coastal look.
 Colors in the blue, yellow, and green families are great choices for this type of décor.
 Again, think about the colors that are most often seen around the water, and give preference to those.

 Consider adding some greenery to your rustic coastal home.
 The addition of greenery can make the home look bright and inviting and can help enhance your coastal look.
 Using large leafy plants with a balance of ornamental or coastal grasses can provide a good mix of vegetation.

 The juxtaposition of vibrant greenery against distressed wood paneling or other reclaimed features will provide a beautiful accent to each room in the home.
 In addition, a feature of most rustic coastal homes is an abundance of natural light, so they lend themselves to growing indoor plants quite well.

 4. Incorporate Glass Decor

 If you are designing your new home with a rustic coastal theme, keep in mind that you will want to be sure to use plenty of glass décor.
 This can come in the form of clear glass vases for greenery or a decorative glass bowl to hold colored stones or seashells.
 A glass coffee table is another good choice and a driftwood base can provide a nice touch to these pieces of furniture.